 HS is a complex inflammatory systemic disease.
-Hair and the hair follicles definitely play a role, however, laser hair therapy will not address other factors with this disease such as the systematic aspect, the three different glands that also contribute to HS, and your skin and pores, which also play a role in this disease.
+Hair and the hair follicles definitely play a role, however, laser hair therapy will not address other factors with this disease such as the systematic aspect, the three different glands that may also contribute to HS depending on the severity, and your skin and pores.

 Laser hair removal is not a guarantee, not always permanent, and can be quite costly.
 Several people have spent the money on laser hair removal and not seen any results.
 Laser hair removal doesn’t get rid of hair forever, so most of the time maintenance laser therapy is required.

 Hair removal professionals do not technically remove hair follicles to prevent hair growth; rather, they “damage” hair follicle root so the hair cannot grow back.
 This leaves behind the sebaceous and the hair shaft, therefore, follicle occlusion can still occur.

 Some at stage 1 and mild stage 2 have shown some improvement, however, the results have been temporary for many.
 For those with stage 3, it is just too painful and the laser will not penetrate many areas that have scar tissue and tunneling.
 Caution is recommended no matter what stage your disease is as it has aggravated the area, caused more inflammation, and made hidradenitis worse for some.